Meitei traditional weapons: Arambai

 The Arambai was a key weapon used by the Meitei cavalry in battles.
 It is a dart with a sharp iron tip, like an arrowhead, and peacock feathers tied together to form a hole for a bamboo handle.
 There are two types: one made of wood and cane, and the other made of bamboo.

 The Arambai is about 2 feet long with the handle and 1.5 feet without it.
 It can be thrown in any direction, allowing the user to attack or retreat.
 It can travel 30 to 40 feet when thrown backward while retreating, and it can fly far when thrown forward.
 The dart’s feathers are made from 9 to 12 peacock quills, and warriors carried around 50 in quivers on their ponies.
 The sharp tip is often poisoned with snake venom, bee venom, or chili extract.
 The poison made the weapon even more deadly.
 The Arambai can be thrown up to 70 to 80 yards, and a throwing stick was sometimes used to increase the distance.
 It could be thrown one by one or in groups, depending on the situation.
 The Arambai was an important weapon for both defense and attack.

 Arrows

 A special arrow was mentioned in ancient Meitei texts for defeating the Kakyen.

-In ancient Meitei language, the bow and arrow is called Waira.
+In ancient Meitei language, the bow and arrow are called Waira.
 The use of arrows goes back a long time, as seen in old Puya (Meitei texts).
 One story, called Numit Kappa (shooting of the sun), tells how Khwai Nongchengba made a bow and arrow and used it to shoot down the elder sun, Taohuireng Ahanba.
 Later, Chaoba Meleiba Sangton Sanouba killed Khwai Nungjengba with an arrow at Kangla.

 Although arrows were mostly used in war, they were also used for other things.
 For example, there were arrows used in rituals, like Naowa Khoijuten (an arrow for a child’s birth ritual), Kasan Yongkap Ten (an arrow for shooting monkeys), Hangoi Taokapli (an arrow for shooting floating frogs), and Leinung Hikap Yaikap Ten (an arrow for black magic).
 These examples show that arrows had many uses beyond just being weapons.